 The decision on whether significant on-site enhancements are present is ultimately up to the Council.
 Where present, the maintenance and monitoring of significant on-site enhancements should be secured via planning obligation for a period of up to 30 years from the completion of development.
 This will be required to be submitted concurrent with the discharge of the biodiversity gain condition.
-Therefore, the LPA is encouraged to secure these requirements as part of the s.106 agreement at application or a standalone s.106 agreement as part of the biodiversity gain condition.
+Therefore, the LPA can secure this as a part of a planning obligation at application stage or as part of the biodiversity gain condition.
 Alternatively, the management and monitoring of significant on-site enhancements could be secured as a condition of any consent.
-The monitoring of the post-development habitat creation / enhancement will need be provided to the LPA at years 1, 3, 5, 10, 15, 20, 25, 30, unless otherwise specified by the LPA.
+The monitoring of the post-development habitat creation / enhancement will need to be provided to the LPA at years 1, 3, 5, 10, 15, 20, 25, 30, unless otherwise specified by the LPA.
 Any remedial action or adaptive management will then be agreed with the LPA during the monitoring period to ensure the aims and objectives of the Biodiversity Gain Plan are achieved.